Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Siena Hotels

-- Palazzetto Rosso Art Hotel – A stylish hotel in the heart of the city, the hotel gets top reviews for comfort and the included breakfast.
-Check availability for your stay!
+- Palazzetto Rosso Art Hotel – A stylish property in the heart of the city, they get high marks for comfort and the included breakfast.
+Check availability!

-- I Merli di Ada Hotel – Situated in a historic building, the renovated hotel offers modern conveniences, breakfast and bike rentals.
-Check rates for your stay!
+- I Merli di Ada Hotel – Situated in a historic building, the renovated space offers modern conveniences, breakfast and bike rentals.
+Check rates!

-- HostelCiompi – Offering private rooms with shared bathrooms, this hostel is a good pick for budget travelers to Tuscany.
-Book a room here!
+- HostelCiompi – Offering private rooms with shared bathrooms, it’s a good pick for budget travelers to Tuscany.
+Book a room!

-Our final tips are all about what to pack for a Tuscany 1 Week Trip.
-It will largely depend on the time of year you decide to travel to Tuscany, but we are highlighting a few must-pack items for your backpack or suitcase.
-Grab our Free Packing Checklist and let’s get to Italy!
+Our final tips are all about packing for a Tuscany 1 Week Trip.
+This will largely depend on the time of year you decide to travel to Tuscany.

-I wear these lite and versatile sneakers – and Kris is most comfortable in his trail shoes.
+I wear lite and versatile sneakers and Kris goes with these trail shoes.
 Find out more in our article breaking down The Best Shoes for Travelers.

 Travel Camera